momchil-terziev/momchil-terziev.github.io/Code/Discretisation-uncertainty-estimator.md

 # Introduction
 ---
 This webpage contains documentation and set up instructions for a MATLAB app used to estimate discretisation uncertainty.
-The app is built to include the most common techniques  for numerical uncertainty.
-If an experimental datapoint is provided and its uncertainty are provided, the app will run a validation check.
+The app is built to include the most common techniques for numerical uncertainty estimation.
+If an experimental datapoint and its uncertainty are provided, the app will run a validation check.
 The following table summarises the methods included.

 | Method | Included? |
 | ------ | -------- |